hajarhomayouni/GrEAt-Generalizable-Energy-based-Anomaly-Detection/README.md

 ## 📬 Contact

 Questions or issues?
-Please open a GitHub issue or reach out to the authors (see paper header for affiliations/emails).
+Please open a GitHub issue or reach out to the authors (hhomayouni@sdsu.edu).

 ---